rich-hart/test_auto_ui/README.md

 The tool works best on pdfs that have had minor to moderate alterations to them.
 Tests on PDFs that are around several hundred pages long can take a few hours to run.
 PDFs over 1000 pages should be run over night.

 Computer vision tests are run by a worker queue so several tests can initiated at the same time.

+Also this is the program the django server is running to perform the cv tests https://github.com/openstax/test-automation/tree/master/inspection.